Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 Case Study – Feelings Thermometer: Angus, Age 7

-In the first example, seven year old Angus has rated his anger level as a 5 out of 10.
+In the first example, seven year old Angus has rated his anger level as a 5 on the 10-point scale.

 On his personalised anger management scale, a 5 means he is getting easily frustrated.